suobset/skushagra/docs/finechive/tech-config.md

 Sometimes, I do have to resort to some proprietary software.
 In that case, I either look for an equivalent open-source alternative, try to see if a Linux version of that proprietary software exists, or (as a last resort) just use Windows.
 I use an iPhone 12 mini + Apple Watch combo, mainly due to convinience factor as of now.

+## Languages

+I do low level systems stuff mainly.
+I am highly familiar with GNU CoreUtils, and the GDB debugger.
+I love Valgrind as well, the stack traces and memory visualizations are honestly a godsend.
+I mainly use C++, though am opening up to RUST as well.

+As mentioned in [Scriting Shenanigans](./scripting-shenanigans), Python is my go to for any scripts or hobby programs.
+I have also programmed in R, MATLAB, Haskell, Java, Swift, and Kotlin (professionally and hobby).

+I love Bash Scripting and Vim Scripting for my own tinkering purposes.
+For my honors thesis, I have also worked on a lot of x86 Assembly directly (including writing, debugging, and converting).
+I have become pretty comfortable with these low-level languages, though I do learn something new everyday.

+Apart from that, I mainly do Web Dev as a means for end-user application dev.
+I have experience with PHP, HTML/CSS, JavaScript, Node, React, SQL and MongoDB, Flask, Firebase, and continuously keep learning new technologies.
+I love the web due to its open nature, and the ability to adapt to any system regardless.

 ## Operating System

 On the stable "I-want-stuff-to-work" end of things, I have been a devout [Ubuntu](https://ubuntu.com) GNU/Linux user for the longest time now.
 I dabbled into Pop!_OS for a bit, but Ubuntu feels more stable and refined.
 Moreover, I spend most of my time in the terminal.